vksihra/Space-Explorer/README.md

 # Space-Explorer
-A completely HTML and CSS based frontend project with complete description of entire universe.
+A completely HTML and CSS based frontend project.
+It provides information on various celestial objects,including galaxies,planets and more.